Fixpoint Node Selection Query Languages for Trees: Relationship among , 2WATAs, and MSO

 \subsection{From 2WATAs to NSTAs}

 \begin{theorem} For each 2WATA $\At$, there is an NSTA $\At'$ such that a node $x$ in a binary tree $T$ is selected by $\At$ if and only if it is selected by $\At'$. \end{theorem}

-\begin{proof} In Section~\ref{sec:2WATA-to-NTA}, we described a translation of 2WATAs to NTAs.
-Both the 2WATA and the NTA start their runs there from the root $\eword$ of the tree.
+\begin{proof} In Section~\ref{sec:2wata}, we described a translation of 2WATA to NTA.
+Both the 2WATA and the NTA start their runs there from the root $\varepsilon$ of the tree.
 Here we need the 2WATA to start its run from a node $x_0\in\Delta^T$, on one hand, and we want the NSTA to select this node $x_0$.
-Note, however, that the fact that the 2WATA starts its run from $\eword$ played a very small role in the construction in Section~\ref{sec:2WATA-to-NTA}.
-Namely, we defined the set of initial states as: $Q_0=\{(r,R) \mid s_0\in\state(r)$ and there is no transition $(s,-1,s')\in r\}$.
-The requirement that $s_0\in\state(r)$ corresponds to the 2WATA starting its run in $\eword$.
+Note, however, that the fact that the 2WATA starts its run from $\varepsilon$ played a very small in the construction in Section~\ref{sec:2wata}.
+Namely, we defined the set of initial states as: $Q_0=\{(r,R): s_0\in\sta(r) \text{ and there is no transition } (s,-1,s')\in r\}$.
+The requirement that $s_0\in\sta(r)$ corresponds to the 2WATA starting its run in $\varepsilon$.
+This captured the requirement that we have an \emph{anchored} accepting strategy for $T$.